ApostolosGames/.github/profile/README.md

 Mining: The game includes a dynamic mining system that adds depth and strategy to resource gathering.
 Boss Battles: Players will encounter and battle various bosses, each presenting unique challenges along with unique rewards.

+Combat: There are many different types of enemies and bosses to encounter!
+Each drop unique weapons and equipment!

 **Contact Us**

 For more information or to follow our development process, feel free to reach out.
 We appreciate your interest in Apostolos and Celesterra.